As with any investment product, there are pros and cons of annuities too. How to decide if the pros outweigh the cons?

 Rate of Return: Annuities offer higher rates of return than other safe investments.
 Currently, annuities are yielding an average of 4% tax deferred in comparison to only 2% taxable with CDs.
 As our economic markets stabilize, annuity yields should increase accordingly.
 Annuity rates of return offer more stability in fluctuating markets.

-Income stream: Fixed annuities that provide an income stream have been found to be one of the best retirement income vehicles according to a study done by New York Life and the Wharton Business School.
+Income stream: Fixed index annuities that provide an income stream have been found to be one of the best retirement income vehicles according to a study done by New York Life and the Wharton Business School.
 After the first annuity contract year, most annuities can provide monthly income payments for your lifetime.
 Likewise, immediate annuities provide monthly income payments for your lifetime, but they start immediately.

 Pros and Cons of Annuities: Cons